 Holbrook is a medium-sized town located in the state of New York.
 With a population of 27,308 people and seven constituent neighborhoods, Holbrook is the 57th largest community in New York.

 Housing costs in Holbrook are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Unlike some towns, Holbrook isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Holbrook are a mix of both white- and blue-collar jobs.
 Overall, Holbrook is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Holbrook who work in office and administrative support (15.87%), sales jobs (12.59%), and management occupations (8.08%).
+There are especially a lot of people living in Holbrook who work in office and administrative support (17.41%), sales jobs (12.50%), and teaching (8.76%).

 Also of interest is that Holbrook has more people living here who work in computers and math than 95% of the places in the US.

+Holbrook is a somewhat ethnically-diverse town.
 The people who call Holbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holbrook residents report their race to be White, followed by Asian.
 Holbrook also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.87% of the town’s residents.
+People of Hispanic or Latino origin account for 10.73% of the town’s residents.
 Important ancestries of people in Holbrook include Irish, German, Polish, and English.